llm-edge/hal-9100/examples/README.md

 ## Setup

 1. Start Postgres, Redis, and Minio: `make reboot`.
+This will take a few seconds.
-2. In another terminal, start the API server: `make all`
+2. Start the API server: `make all`.
+This will take a few seconds.

 ## Running the Script